 Banish traditional flip-flops: Of all the harmful summer footwear out there, traditional flip-flops are perhaps the most damaging.
 Traditional flip-flops are notoriously flat, offering little support or cushioning to the foot.
 Not surprisingly, reported rates of heel pain, frequently due to plantar fasciitis, statistically rise in the spring as flip-flop wearers shed their winter footwear in favor of the popular sandal.
 The problem worsens when the wearer is overweight or sedentary.

 Researchers at Auburn University found that wearing traditional flip-flops can alter gait, which can result in problems and pain from the foot up into the hips and lower back.

-If you are experiencing aches and pains this summer, we may be able to help.
+If you are experiencing aches and pains, we may be able to help.
 Call our office today at 425-778-9600 for a consultation.Leave a reply